emgrasmeder/about/cv.md

 I'm a functional programming enthusiast with a background in data science, currently advising clients on how to do Continuous Delivery for Machine Learning and Scientific Computing use cases.
 I'm comfortable in the role of technical lead and am drawn towards conversations around business goals and product vision.
 I believe that almost all the times when a tech endeavor fails, it's not because the technology was too complicated but because _people are complicated_.
 I think it's vital to focus on the humans - from the customers to the development team to management structures.

+Whether in a position of leadership or not, I try to approach problems the same way: as an anarchist.
+I believe in the power of consensus, accountability, taking personal responsibility, and asking, "what are the systemic problems?", "who isn't being heard?", "how can we make this better for everyone?"

 ## Relevant Experience
 ### Tech Lead/Principal, Chemical Production Company (November 2020-Present)
 Overview: The client hired us to develop a workflow which enabled their data scientists to track and version their data, code, and models in a comprehensive way.